Adjuvo/senseglove_ros_ws/README.md

 This workspace makes use of ros_control for automatically initiating publisher and subscriber nodes for the state of the senseglove.

 ## 1. For ROS beginners: ##
-If you are totally unfamiliar with ROS we advice you to take a look at the ROS-wiki for a quick startup guide.
+If you are totally unfamiliar with ROS we advise you to take a look at the ROS-wiki for a quick startup guide.
 We especially recommend the following tutorials:
 * http://wiki.ros.org/melodic/Installation/Ubuntu
 * http://wiki.ros.org/ROS/StartGuide